Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 max_synth_voices
     limit of voices used for wavetable (64 by default) max_buffer_size
-    specifies the maximum size of wavetable/pcm buffers given in MB unit.
+    specifies the woke maximum size of wavetable/pcm buffers given in MB unit.
 Default value is 128. enable_ir
     enable IR